wp-plugins/powr-video-gallery/readme.txt

 <br>
 = Free Features =
 * Easily add any public videos from YouTube and Vimeo.
-* Choose from expert-designed templates, or take control with custom layout, fonts, colors and more!
-* Enrich videos with custom titles, text, images, buttons, and more
+* Use expert templates or customize from scratch.
+* Adjust fonts, colors, borders, backgrounds, and more.
+* Accept payments, donations, and subscriptions through PayPal.
 * Built-in links to share on Facebook, Twitter, Google+, and more.
 * Built-in support for text in any language.
 * Mobile responsive design looks great on any device.